FLIR/flir-cloud-android-lib/README.md

 # FLIR-cloud-android-lib

-FLIR Cloud library is a java library that allows developers to simply use in FLIR Cloud Services
+FLIR Cloud library is a dependency injection library that allows developers to simply use in FLIR Cloud Services

 FLIR Cloud Services are cloud-based services designed and built to connect users, systems, and devices within a secure ecosystem that leverages unique FLIR technology.